What’s the difference between 5.56mm NATO and .223 Remington, anyhow? The rounds are supposed to be interchangeable…kinda, sorta, maybe…right?

 Most civilian AR-15 pattern rifles have a twist rate of 1:9, which is actually something of a compromise.
 The slower twist rate enables the shooter to use different bullet weights, whereas a NATO-spec gun pretty much uses 62gr ball and 77gr tracer rounds only.

-The civilian shooter could, conceivably, shoot a mix of 40gr varmint rounds, 50- and 55gr ball at the range, and even 62gr ball for when they’re feeling squirrely.
+The civilian shooter could conceivably shoot a mix of 40 grain varmint rounds, 50 and 55 grain ball at the range, and even 62 grain ball when they’re feeling squirrely.
 Lighter bullets benefit from a slower twist rate (1:10 or even 1:12) so a twist rate of 1:8 or 1:9 makes it so you can get decent performance from anything.

 So…5.56 vs .223.
 The former uses slightly more powder.
-Rifles chambered for it must adhere to certain specifications to suit it, as it is a standardized military cartridge.
-The latter also adheres to different specifications (such as a shorter leade) but has a much more diverse array of loadings from available from ammunition manufacturers.
+Rifles chambered for it must adhere to certain specifications to suit it as it is a standardized military cartridge.
+The latter adheres to different specifications (such as a shorter leade), but has a much more diverse array of loadings from available from ammunition manufacturers.
 Case dimensions, however, are the same.

 What this means in practical terms is that you won’t get the most out of actual 5.56 NATO ammo unless your rifle is made to NATO specifications such as the leade, twist rate, and can take somewhat higher chamber pressures.
 Thus, with its lower pressures, .223 can be safely used in a NATO-spec rifle in 5.56mm, but not the other way around.

 Which brings us also to the .223 Wylde round.
-This isn’t actually a bullet.
+This isn’t actually a cartridge.
 Instead, it’s a set of specifications that enable a rifle to use both cartridges.

 Now…which one should you get?
 The NATO cartridge or .223?
 5.56 vs. 223?